 Over the last 18 months, I’ve been collecting stories from “heroes” in the world of student work, athletics and education.
 These are people who stand out among their peers; they make moves that not only engage Generation Z students but equip them with skills they will need as they graduate into a very different world than the one I entered into almost forty years ago as I launched my career.

-Each of these people illustrates solutions to some of Generation Z’s greatest challenges and is featured in a new book we’re releasing next month: Generation Z Unfiltered: Facing the Nine Hidden Challenges of the Most Anxious Population.
+Each of these people illustrates solutions to some of Generation Z’s greatest challenges and is featured in a new book we’re releasing in October: Generation Z Unfiltered: Facing Nine Hidden Challenges of the Most Anxious Population.

 Let me whet your appetite.